thenickedwards/duels_mapping/app-duels-mapping/public/data/README.md

   - First the virtual environment will be activated.
   - Next the dependencies from the `requirements.txt` file will be installed.
   - The `pipeline_hist_FBref_misc_stats_to_schmetzer_scores_players.py` script will be run to backfill all data.
-  - Finally terminal will navigate to the the Next.js app `cd app-duels-mapping`, run the `npm run dev` command, open a browser at <http://localhost:3000/api/schmetzer_scores/2025>, and send you on your way!
+  - Finally the terminal will navigate to the the Next.js app `cd app-duels-mapping`, run the `npm run dev` command, open a browser at <http://localhost:3000/api/schmetzer_scores/2025>, and send you on your way.

 - If the data for the current season needs to be updated, run the "update" command from a terminal at the root of the project.

   - `source ./duels_mapping.sh update` OR `. ./duels_mapping.sh update`
   - First the virtual environment will be activated.
   - The `pipeline_cur_FBref_misc_stats_to_schmetzer_scores_players.py` script will be run to update the current season's data.
-  - Finally terminal will navigate to the the Next.js app `cd app-duels-mapping`, run the `npm run dev` command, open a browser at <http://localhost:3000/api/schmetzer_scores/2025>, and send you on your way!
+  - Finally the terminal will navigate to the the Next.js app `cd app-duels-mapping`, run the `npm run dev` command, open a browser at <http://localhost:3000/api/schmetzer_scores/2025>, and send you on your way.

 - To start further development, run the "start" command from a terminal at the root of the project.